Asabeneh/30-Days-Of-JavaScript/08_Day/08_day_objects.md

 ### Local scope

-A local declared variable can be access only certain block code.
+A variable declared as local can be accessed only in certain block code.

 ```js
 //scope.js